River Avon, Bristol: Hydrology and water quality

-For the purpose of water quality monitoring and improvement the river is divided into several catchment management areas; South of Malmesbury, Bristol Avon Rural and Bristol Avon Urban.
-In the rural area 22 water bodies are classified as good, 46 as moderate and 8 as poor.
+For the purpose of water quality monitoring and improvement, the river is divided into several catchment management areas; South of Malmesbury, Bristol Avon Rural and Bristol Avon Urban.
+In the rural area, 22 water bodies are classified as good, 46 as moderate and 8 as poor.
 The main reasons for not achieving good scores are pollution from waste water, agriculture and rural land management.
-In the urban area one water body is rated good, while 12 are rated moderate and one is poor.
+In the urban area, one water body is rated good, while 12 are rated moderate and one is poor.
 The pollution from upstream is added to by the effects of industry, manufacturing and other businesses and is significantly affected by physical modifications to the water course.
-Within the catchment area there are 137 river water bodies and 6 lakes; of these 22 percent of rivers are rated as good ecological status, 40 percent good for chemical status and 31 percent good for biological status.
+Within the catchment area there are 137 river water bodies and 6 lakes; of these 22 per cent of rivers are rated as good ecological status, 40 per cent good for chemical status and 31 per cent good for biological status.